-A. If employees or contractors are exposed to a known case of communicable disease that is the subject of the public health emergency (defined as a 'close contact' with someone who is confirmed infected, which is a prolonged presence within six feet with that person):

-- 1. Potentially exposed employees or contractors who do not have symptoms should remain at home or in a comparable setting and practice social distancing for the lesser of 14 days or other current CDC/public health guidance for the communicable disease in question. - a.
-When possible, these employees will be permitted to work remotely during this period. - b.
-Employees or contractors should inform their supervisors as soon as possible to discuss and allow the supervisor to arrange for a substitute, if needed. - c.
-Supervisors must inform CiTi's COVID Coordinator and relevant Directors and/or administrators immediately. - d.
-The COVID Coordinator will ensure that correct protocols are followed. - e.
-See the section titled Documentation of Work Hours and Locations for additional information on contact tracing. - B. If an employee or contractor exhibits symptoms of the communicable disease that is the subject of the public health emergency: - 1.
-Employees and contractors who exhibit symptoms in the workplace should be immediately separated from other employees, students, and visitors.
-They should immediately be sent home with a recommendation to contact their physician. - 2.
-Employees and contractors who exhibit symptoms outside of work should notify their supervisor and stay home, with a recommendation to contact their physician. - 3.
-Employees should not return to work until they have met the criteria to discontinue home isolation per CDC/public health guidance and have consulted with a healthcare provider. - 4.
-CiTi will not require sick employees to provide a negative test result for the disease in question or healthcare provider's note to validate their illness, qualify for sick leave, or return to work; unless there is a recommendation from the CDC/public health officials and/or a healthcare professional to do so. - CDC criteria for COVID-19 provides that persons exhibiting symptoms may return to work if at least 72 hours have passed since the last instance of fever without the use of fever-reducing medications.
-If the disease in question is other than COVID-19, CDC and other public guidance shall be referenced. - 6.
-The COVID Coordinator must be informed of any employee or contractor's related illness or symptoms to ensure that all required protocols are followed. - C. If an employee or contractor has tested positive for the communicable disease that is the subject of the public health emergency: - 1.
-Apply the steps identified in item B, above, as applicable. - 2.
-Areas occupied for prolonged periods of time by the subject employee or contractor will be closed off. - a.
-CDC guidance for COVID-19 indicates that a period of 24 hours is ideally given before cleaning, disinfecting, and reoccupation of those spaces will take place.
-If this timeframe is not possible, a period of as long as possible will be given.
-CDC/public health guidance for the disease in guestion will be followed. - b.
-Any common areas entered, surfaces touched, or equipment used shall be cleaned and disinfected immediately. - c.
-See the section on Cleaning and Disinfection for additional information on that subject. - 3.
-Identification of potential employee and contractor exposures will be conducted. - If an employee or contractor is confirmed to have the disease in question, the COVID Coordinator or their designee should inform all contacts, including the local DOH, of their
+- A. CiTi may elect to establish a Coordinator position to monitor and track employee exposures, guide and track staff through guarantine and isolation protocols, and perform and track contact tracing. - B. If employees or contractors are exposed to a known case of communicable disease that is the subject of the public health emergency (defined as a 'close contact' with someone who is confirmed infected, which is a prolonged presence within six feet with that person): - 1.
+Employees or contractors who do not have symptoms: - a.
+Should remain at home or in a comparable setting and practice social distancing for durations as defined by local, state and federal agencies. - b.
+Shall inform their supervisors as soon as possible. - c.
+When possible, these employees will be permitted to work remotely during this period. - d.
+Supervisors must inform the Coordinator and relevant Directors/Admin. immediately. - e.
+The Coordinator will ensure that correct protocols are followed. - f.
+See the section titled Documentation of Work Hours and Locations for additional information on contact tracing. - 2.
+If an employee or contractor exhibits symptoms: - a.
+If at work, shall be immediately separated from other employees, students, visitors, and be sent home with a recommendation to contact their physician. - b.
+If home, shall notify their supervisor and stay home, with a recommendation to contact their physician. - c.
+They shall inform the Coordinator to ensure that all required protocols are followed. - d.
+Shall not return to work until they have met the criteria to discontinue home isolation per CDC/public health guidance and have consulted with a healthcare provider. - e.
+CiTi will not require sick employees to provide test results or a healthcare provider's note to qualify for sick leave or return to work, unless there is a recommendation from the CDC/public health officials and/or a healthcare professional to do so. - f.
+Local, State and Federal agencies guidance relative to return to work shall be followed. - 3.
+If an employee or contractor has tested positive: - a.
+Apply the steps identified in item B, above, as applicable. - b.
+In accordance with Local, State and Federal guidelines areas occupied for prolonged periods of time by the subject employee or contractor will be closed off. - For indicated durations before cleaning, disinfecting, and reoccupation of those spaces.
+If this timeframe is not feasible, a period as close to the identified duration as possible will be implemented. - ii.
+Any common areas entered, surfaces touched, or equipment used shall be cleaned and disinfected immediately. - iii.
+See the section on Cleaning and Disinfection for additional information.

-- possible exposure.
-Confidentiality shall be maintained as required by the Americans with Disabilities Act (ADA). - b.
-Apply the steps identified in item A, above, as applicable, for all potentially exposed personnel. - c.
-The COVID Coordinator, the COVID Coordinator Supervisor, Student Program Directors, and the Assistant Superintendent of Student Programs must be notified in these circumstances to ensure that these protocols are followed.
+- c.
+Identification of potential employee and contractor exposures will be conducted. - i.
+The Coordinator shall inform all contacts, including the local DOH, of their possible exposure.
+Confidentiality shall be maintained as required by HIPAA regulations. - ii.
+Apply the steps identified in item B, as applicable, for all potentially exposed personnel. - iii.
+The Coordinator, the Assistant Superintendent of Human Resources, Student Program Directors, and the Assistant Superintendent of Student Programs must be notified in these circumstances to ensure that these protocols are followed.